IBM-EPBL/IBM-Project-43829-1660719913/Readme.md

   - [ ] Create UI to interact with Application
   - [x] Create IBM DB2 and Connect with Python

+- [ ] Integrating Sendgrid Service
+  - [ ] Sendgrid Integration with Python Code

+- [ ] Developing a Chatbot
+  - [ ] Building Chatbot and Integrate to Application

+- [ ] Deployment of App in IBM Cloud
+  - [ ] Containerize the App
+  - [ ] Upload Image to IBM Container Registry
+  - [ ] Deploy in Kubernetes Cluster

 - [ ] Project Development Phase
   - [ ] Sprint 1 : 24 - 29 Oct 2022
   - [ ] Sprint 2 : 31 Oct - 5 Nov 2022